richardstartin/richardstartin.github.io/_posts/2018-09-24-observing-memory-level-parallelism-with-jmh.md

 </tbody></table>
 </div>

 The first counter records how many loads from non L1 memory locations are in flight during a cycle (that is, how many L1 cache misses are happening right now), increasing whenever there is at least one cache miss happening, and increasing until the load is complete.
 The second counter records how many cycles have some kind of outstanding cache miss in flight during the cycle.
 If there's pipelining taking place, the first counter can increase by more than one per cycle, and if at least some work is done without experiencing a cache miss, the second counter will be less than the total number of cycles, and if there are two or more cache misses outstanding at the same time, the counter will take a smaller value than if the cache misses had taken place sequentially.
-Therefore, their ratio  <code language="java">l1d_pend_miss.pending / l1d_pend_miss.pending_cycles</code>indicates how much memory level parallelism exists, that is, to what extent loads take place at the same time.
+Therefore, their ratio  `l1d_pend_miss.pending / l1d_pend_miss.pending_cycles`indicates how much memory level parallelism exists, that is, to what extent loads take place at the same time.

 Can this be measured in JMH with the perfnorm profiler?
-Yes, I couldn't find any documentation for it but reverse engineered this from the <code language="java">LinuxPerfNormProfiler</code> source code:
+Yes, I couldn't find any documentation for it but reverse engineered this from the `LinuxPerfNormProfiler` source code:

 <pre>
 -prof perfnorm:events=l1d_pend_miss.pending,l1d_pend_miss.pending_cycles